kristiangoystdal/exercises-ttk4145/Exercise_5/README.md

 - Condition variables, Java monitors, and Ada protected objects are quite similar in what they do (temporarily yield execution so some other task can unblock us).
   - But in what ways do these mechanisms differ?

+Answer: Condtion variables use mutex locks to protect objects, while Java locks a monitor so no other thread can lock this until its been released by the first thread.
+Ada does this too, but at the same time makes sure that only one thread at a time can write while multiple can read.

 - Bugs in this kind of low-level synchronization can be hard to spot.
   - Which solutions are you most confident are correct?
+Answer: Condvar
   - Why, and what does this say about code quality?
+Answer: It was easier to understand and therefore we can more cofficiently say that we believe that its the most correct solution.

 - We operated only with two priority levels here, but it makes sense for this "kind" of priority resource to support more priorities.
   - How would you extend these solutions to N priorities?
 Is it even possible to do this elegantly?
+Answer: Expanding to N priorities involves adjusting synchronization mechanisms, possibly using priority queues or multiple condition variables.
   - What (if anything) does that say about code quality?
+Answer: This requirement reveals a scalability limitation, and addressing it would enhance code quality by improving adaptability.

 - In D's standard library, `getValue` for semaphores is not even exposed (probably because it is not portable – Windows semaphores don't have `getValue`, though you could hack it together with `ReleaseSemaphore()` and `WaitForSingleObject()`).
   - A leading question: Is using `getValue` ever appropriate?
+Answer: Yes, if you don't need a reliable code and the value from getValue is not important.
   - Explain your intuition: What is it that makes `getValue` so dubious?
+Answer: The value from getValue can be changed right after the function is called leading to the getValue value being outdated.

 - Which one(s) of these different mechanisms do you prefer, both for this specific task and in general?
 (This is a matter of taste – there are no "right" answers here)
+Answer: Projected object